The Queen of Drum

 "The Queen of Drum" is a narrative poem by C. S. Lewis published by J.M.
-Dent in 1969, post-humously by Lewis' trustee and literary adviser Walter Hooper.
+Dent in 1969, posthumously by Lewis' trustee and literary adviser Walter Hooper.
 It is noted for its varying meter, but has been criticised for having a weak plot.
-It is included in the novel Dymer.
+It is included in the publication Dymer.

 Synopsis

 In this poignant poem, the Kingdom of Drum is subject to a palace revolution: the top-ranked army general cleanly disposes of the aged king and proclaims himself the replacement monarch.
 The spirited, young queen - ordered to promptly remarry the general - pretends acquiescence: escaping en route to her place of incarceration.

 With the hue-and-cry being raised in pursuit behind her, the fugitive queen employs her woodland skills to lose herself quickly in the depths of the forest.
 On the move - and free for the moment - she faces a choice of how best she might remove herself beyond the risk of recapture.